Fumnanya92/Darey.io_Projects/WordPress Site on Aws for DigitalBoost/ReadMe.md

 7. **Create Database:**
    - Review your settings and click "Create database".

-## Step 2: Configure Security Groups for RDS Instance

-1. **Create a Security Group for RDS:**
-   - Navigate to the VPC Dashboard.
-   - Click on "Security Groups".
-   - Click "Create security group".
-   - Name: `wordpress-rds-sg`.
-   - Description: `Security group for WordPress RDS instance`.
-   - VPC: Select the VPC where your RDS instance is running.
-   - Click "Create".

-2. **Add Inbound Rules:**
-   - Select `wordpress-rds-sg`.

-   - Source: Select `Custom` and specify the security group used by your WordPress instances (e.g., `wordpress-sg`).
-   - Click "Save rules".

-3. **Associate Security Group with RDS Instance:**
-   - Go to the RDS Dashboard.
-   - Select your RDS instance (`wordpress-db`).
-   - Click on the "Modify" button.
-   - In the "Connectivity" section, under "VPC security groups", select `wordpress-rds-sg`.
-   - Click "Continue" and then "Apply immediately".

 # Step-by-Step Guide to Install MySQL 5.7 and Connect to an RDS Database